Linda Estrella

-Consuello Vera Rigotti (December 3, 1922 – February 18, 2012), professionally known as Linda Estrella, was a Filipina actress and singer, best known as one of the players of Sampaguita Pictures.
+Consuelo Vera Rigotti (December 3, 1922 – February 18, 2012), professionally known as Linda Estrella, was a Filipina actress and singer, best known as one of the players of Sampaguita Pictures.

 Biography

-Consuello Vera Rigotti was born on December 3, 1922 to Jose Alcala Rigotti a Filipino of Italian descent from Albay and a Filipina mother Francisca Vera from Catanduanes.
+Consuelo Vera Rigotti was born on December 3, 1922, to Jose Rigotti y Alcalá, a Filipino of Italian descent from Albay, and a Filipina mother, Francisca Vera from Catanduanes.
 She grew up in Catanduanes and when they moved to Manila, she obtained a degree in Home Economics at Philippine Women's University.

 Her uncle was Judge Jose Vera the founder of Sampaguita Pictures and filmmaker Marichu Vera-Perez is her niece.
-She was married to Dr. Adriano Acgoili Agana, with whom she adopted three children over the years, Tessie, Maria Lourdes, and a third child who is deceased.
+She married Dr. Adriano Acgoili Agana on June 8, 1941.
+She had three children, Tessie Agana, Cynthia, who died from pneumonia 12 days after birth, and Maria (Marilou) Lourdes, who was adopted by the Aganas.

 Death

 She died on February 18, 2012, in Hobart, Indiana, aged 89.